sicmutils/sicmutils/README.md

 ### The latter half of FDG

-Most of the code in the early sections of FDG will work, but this cannot be considered compelte.
+Most of the code in the early sections of FDG will work, but this cannot be considered complete.

-### Derivatives of nested functions

-Or, what is described as "Alexey's Amazing Bug" in the Scmutils source code (and further described by Oleksandr Manzyuk [here][OM]).
-This should be straightforward to fix but hasn't been necessary for the work so far.

 ### Quaternions, and other exotica